Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Related Work

 \subsection{Contrastive Explanations}

-Contrastive explanations are deeply rooted in the human way of generation explanations~\cite{Miller19Explanation}.
+Contrastive explanations are deeply rooted in the human way of generating explanations~\cite{Miller19Explanation}.
 This also had a significant impact on explanation generation in other fields like Explainable AI Planning (XAIP)~\cite{XAIP}.
 In XAIP, typical questions that a machine should answer are \textit{why a certain plan was generated vs. another one?} or \textit{why the plan contains a particular action $a_1$ and not action $a_2$?}~\cite{XAIP, Seegebarth12}.
-On the other hand, we are mostly interested in explaining why specific actions failed based on environment variables like object features.
-Additionally, the type of input information that these methods base their plans on is typically planning operators.
-Despite containing cause-effect relations, they are different from our causal knowledge representation.
+We, however, are mostly interested in explaining why specific actions failed based on environment variables like object features.
+A method for explaining synthesis failures of high-level robot task specifications (encoded through LTL formulae) is presented in~\cite{Vasumathi12}.
+However, the causes need to be explicitly modeled (violations of specification constraints), while, in our approach, the causes are automatically detected during the BN learning process.
+Das et al. generate verbal failure explanations~\cite{Das21}, by learning an encoder-decoder network that maps current information about the robot and environment state into a vector of words.
+However, the method does not scale well since it requires data with annotations about each failure cause.
+Our approach only requires annotations regarding the action success, which can be binary and are generally easier obtainable.
+Additionally, we encode the explanations directly in the causal structure of the different state variables instead of learning a black-box model.
+In a follow-up study~\cite{Das21b}, the authors use MOTIFNET~\cite{Zellers18} to autonomously detect spatial relationships and object attributes in a given scene.
+Then, pairwise ranking is used to filter out the subset of relevant relations for a particular explanation.
+Annotations for pairwise preferences of one relation over another need to be provided for training an SVM, which cannot be easily automated since they require human input.
+Due to the close relation to our approach, we discuss these works~\cite{Das21, Das21b} in more detail in Sec.~\ref{sec:baseline}.